 The foot has a complex set of tendons, muscles, joints, and bones that enable it to work properly.
 It enables the execution of many activities such as walking, standing, and other everyday movements.
 Many health conditions and injuries can upset the foot’s movement and balance, causing problems and pain on top of the foot.

-Pain on top of your foot may seem like an unusual location, particularly if no obvious injury took place there.
+Pain on top of the foot may seem like an unusual location, particularly if no obvious injury took place there.
 However, this area can be affected by a variety of conditions and injuries beyond a bone fracture or bruise.

 Gout is a kind of arthritis.
 It can cause a sensation of sudden burning, stiffness, and swelling in the affected joint (usually the big toe).

-Great (Big) Toe Joint Disorder (Hallux Rigidus)
+Great Big Toe Joint Disorder

-Hallux rigidus is a disorder of the joint located at the base of the big toe.
+Hallux rigidus is a disorder of the joint located at the base of the great big toe.
 It causes pain and stiffness in the joint.

-Rheumatoid arthritis (RA) is a condition where your immune system attacks your joint lining tissue, causing painful inflammation and stiffness.
+Rheumatoid arthritis is a condition where the immune system attacks the joint lining tissue, causing painful inflammation and stiffness.